Bull & Bear

 Verdict

 Lean Long, Wait For Confirmation.
 The bull carries more weight on the substance: a SOTP framework that brackets equity at $19-27B against a $17B market cap is hard to dismiss, the FCF step-change to $2.5B is documented across three years, and a 2.25x leverage balance sheet with no maturities until late 2027 buys time through the policy fog.
-The single most important tension is the USPI moat - both sides agree the $245 outcome and the $135 outcome both pivot on whether USPI same-facility growth holds 6%+ or breaks below 5% over the next two prints, which is precisely why the right posture is to wait the two quarters rather than commit ahead of the print.
-The bear could still be right if the 533-vs-600 unit miss is the first crack in a payer-controlled competitive squeeze (Optum/SCA), or if the SEC FOIA 7(A) matter escalates into a $675-845M action - either is a re-rate event independent of fundamentals.
-The condition that would change this verdict to a clean Lean Long is the combination of USPI same-facility printing 6%+ in Q3 2026 AND the SEC enforcement matter resolving without action; conversely, USPI sub-5% for two quarters or an SEC charge would flip the call to Avoid.
-The 30% upside-to-target is real, but the path runs through evidence the calendar will deliver, so the institutional move is to keep the name on a short watchlist rather than sizing in front of it.
+The single most important tension is the USPI moat - both sides agree the $245 and $135 scenarios pivot on whether USPI same-facility growth holds 6%+ or breaks below 5% over the next two prints, which is why the right posture is to wait the two quarters rather than commit ahead of the print.
+The bear could still be right if the 533-vs-600 unit miss is the first crack in a payer-controlled competitive squeeze (Optum/SCA), or if the SEC FOIA 7(A) matter escalates into a material action - either would be a setup-changing event independent of operating fundamentals.
+The condition that would change this verdict to a clean Lean Long is USPI same-facility printing 6%+ in Q3 2026 AND the SEC enforcement matter resolving without action; conversely, USPI sub-5% for two quarters or an SEC charge would flip the call to Avoid.
+The gap to the consensus PT is real, but the path runs through evidence the calendar will deliver — the institutional move is to keep the name on a short watchlist rather than size ahead of the prints.

 Verdict: Lean Long, Wait For Confirmation.
-The SOTP gap and buyback flywheel justify a long bias, but USPI same-facility growth (Q3-Q4 2026) and SEC FOIA 7(A) resolution are decisive swing factors that are knowable within two quarters - wait for confirmation rather than size ahead of the print.
+The SOTP gap and buyback math support a long bias, but USPI same-facility growth (Q3-Q4 2026) and SEC FOIA 7(A) resolution are decisive swing factors that are knowable within two quarters - wait for confirmation rather than size ahead of the print.